EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.lensing.md

     Upsilon^2 (Keeton 2001, Eq.
 15)
 ### astro.lensing.iplane_rms

-iplane_rms function                                                glens Description: Given a model parameters of a lens, and the images position, calculate the best source
+iplane_rms function                                                glens Description: Given a model parameters of a lens, and the images position, calculate the best source position that minimize the residuals in